Azure/azure-event-hubs/java/spark-eventhubs/readme.md

 ```

 ## Spark Streaming Adapter
 There are two options when creating DStreams with Event Hubs - you can make a DStream for your entire Event Hubs instance (createStream) or for a single Event Hubs partition (createPartitionStream).
+The stream will start at the last offset that has been checkpointed in your checkpoint directory.
+If an offset doesn't exist in the checkpoint directory, then the stream starts at the beginning of the EventHubs instance.

 *namespaceName*, *eventHubName*, *sasKeyName*, *sasKey*, and *checkpointDir* must be provided in your eventHubParams for either type of DStream.